 From San Francisco, you can take flights to many cities within the United States and overseas.
 San Francisco is home to a thriving food scene, amazing scenery and plenty of world-class museums – a perfect combo to end your trip on a great note!

-The drive from Sequoia to San Francisco will take you about 4,5 hours, but you will not get bored because driving along some of the most scenic areas in the entire United States.
+The drive from Sequoia to San Francisco is about 4,5 hours, but you will not get bored because driving along some of the most scenic areas in the entire United States.

 Lassen Volcanic National Park

 Where to stay: Comfort Suites Redding – Shasta Lake

 Lassen Volcanic is one of the most underrated national parks.

 Located east of Redding and about 3.5 hours away from Sacramento, it boasts stunning hikes, wonderful geothermal activity and tons of wildlife.

 Since this national park is pretty remote, it’s a perfect stop if you are driving from California to Oregon.